Takes place annually, usually in January

 Makers can use our fully equipped workshop for the weekend along with our large spaces for 'test driving' their inventions.

-The workshop is open from before breakfast until late for those who haven't drunk any alcohol.
-You can bring along a project and jam it out with everyone - or see what inspires you.
+The workshop is open from before breakfast until late and you can bring along a project that you have been developing to jam it out with everyone - or see what inspires you.

 Shedonism turns into a free flowing marathon of making, eating and after work socialising.
 You can make the things that you’d never be let loose on the street with.
 The key is sharing your skills.
 People often share tools and some bring their own, others use what's on offer in the workshop.

 Each year people bring objects that they don’t need and puts them in a pile on the floor to swap or sell.
 There’s usually a mix of old machinery, and interesting bits and bobs.

 In the past we've made a leaf blower hovercraft, a chainsaw scooter, a rubber band Gatling gun and a motorised shed that took all the makers out to the local Indian restaurant one night.